 Community Health Needs Assessment (CHNA)

-The data collection and analysis for our 2021 Community Health Needs Assessment are now complete.
+The data collection and analysis for our most recent Community Health Needs Assessment are now complete.
 Please find our full 2021 CHNA report and implementation strategies here.

 - Parent Survey (CCHAPS).
 Administered to primary caregivers by a combination of mail, phone, or the Internet to a stratified random sample of 25,000 households representative of families with children ages 0 –17 in the primary service area.
 Surveys are available in English & Spanish.

 - Face-to-Face Survey Interviews.
 Parent survey available to a purposive sample of homeless caregivers and/or caregivers in families with at least one undocumented member.
 The target for responses is a minimum of 150 homeless caregivers and 50 undocumented participants.

 - Focus groups or Case Studies.
 Provide an opportunity for caregivers to provide information not covered in the survey.
 Priority topics include: Abuse, Asthma, Dental Health, Mental Health, Obesity, Safety / Injury Prevention, COVID-19, and Access to Care.

 - Community Leader Survey.
 A purposive sample of city, county, government, public agency/health, not-for-profit, school district, and business community leaders working in the eight-county region receives an invitation to complete an online survey focused on the community impact of health issues.